krischer/instaseis/doc/database_repacking.rst

 read all 25 GLL points for a single element from all 3 + 2 displacement snapshots.
 Instaseis is being smart about it and batches adjacent reads but worst case this means that 125 single read accesses across two different files have to be performed to get data from a single element.
+For forward databases up to 250 read operations across four files are reduced to a single read operation.

 **Expected NetCDF file locations:**